Geethika-loveable/gymatron-ai/README.md

 ## Getting Started

-1. Open GYMA AI on your mobile device
+1. Open GYMA App on your mobile device
 2. Tap "Create Workout" to build your routine
 3. Add exercises and customize sets/reps
 4. Hit "Start Now" to begin your workout